riot-ci/RIOT/tests/pkg_semtech-loramac/README.md

 ### Using the shell

-This application provides basic commands for configuring the MAC, joining a network and sending/receiving data to/from a LoRaWAN network. `join` and `send` commands are blocking until the MAC is done.
+This application provides the `loramac` command for configuring the MAC, joining a network and sending/receiving data to/from a LoRaWAN network.
+`join` and `tx` subcommands are blocking until the MAC is done.

 * Set your device EUI, application EUI, application key.
 Example for OTAA
   activation:
 ```
-    > set deveui AAAAAAAAAAAAAAAA
+    > loramac set deveui AAAAAAAAAAAAAAAA
-    > set appeui BBBBBBBBBBBBBBBB
+    > loramac set appeui BBBBBBBBBBBBBBBB
-    > set appkey CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC
+    > loramac set appkey CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC
 ```

 * Join a network using the OTAA procedure:
 ```
-    > join otaa
+    > loramac join otaa
     Join procedure succeeded!
 ```
 * Send confirmable data on port 2 (cnf and port are optional):
 ```
-    > send This\ is\ RIOT! cnf 2
+    > loramac tx This\ is\ RIOT! cnf 2
 ```
 * Send unconfirmable data on port 10:
 ```
-    > send This\ is\ RIOT! uncnf 10
+    > loramac tx This\ is\ RIOT! uncnf 10
 ```
 * Switch the default datarate index (from 1 to 16).
 5 is for SF7, BW125:
 ```
-    > set dr 5
+    > loramac set dr 5
 ```
 * Switch to adaptive data rate:
 ```
-    > set adr on
+    > loramac set adr on
 ```
 The list of available commands:
 ```